Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 ### Exclude properties

 To exclude properties to search in, use key `except`.
-For example, to search anywhere except in "bibo:content", that may contains ocr or full text, use this api query `https://example.org/api/items?property[0][except]=bibo:content&property[0][type]=in&property[0][text]=text to search`, or in internal api:
+For example, to search anywhere except in "bibo:content", that may contain ocr or full text, use this api query `https://example.org/api/items?property[0][except]=bibo:content&property[0][type]=in&property[0][text]=text to search`, or in internal api:

 ```php